 Having discovered that I am the 7th great-grandson of John Cotton, the Puritan Patriarch of New-England, has become both a blessing and a burden.
 A blessing because it roots me in the past.
 A burden because digging in the past unearths bones that cry out for flesh.
 After all, John Cotton was a Founding Father to America’s Founding Fathers and he established America’s first public school, the Boston Latin School, and its first university, Harvard University.

 While fleshing out the past is both exhausting and exhilarating work, it is very demanding.
 Dots are connected, patterns emerge and stories unfold.
 These stories need to be told.
-This “blog” – this “website” – this offering results from the need to tell those stories and become intimate with ancestors long dead and forgotten.
-Not to aggrandize them but to shed light on their lives.
+This “blog” – this “website” – results from the need to become intimate with ancestors long dead and forgotten and shed light on their lives.